Spain football federation asks Rubiales to resign over kiss – DW – 08/28/2023

 This is a position echoed by FIFA, which has provisionally suspended Rubiales and ordered him and not to contact Hermoso or those around her.

-Rubiales could also face consquences at home after Spanish prosecutors opened a sexual assault case on Monday.
+Rubiales could also face consequences at home after Spanish prosecutors opened a sexual assault case on Monday.

 The head of Spain's sports regulatory body Victor Francos, who is also the country's sports minister, will also bring Rubiales before a tribunal, which could potentially lead to him being suspended from his position as head of the Royal Spanish Football Federation.